-Under the Rincon Point-South Beach Redevelopment Plan, development of South Beach Harbor and Marina initiated the conversion of this former heavy maritime industrial area to a lively mixed-use neighborhood.
-The harbor provides 700 recreational boat berths, a water taxi dock, and transient berths for visiting recreational vessels.
-South Beach Harbor has become a Port and neighborhood resource for recreational boats and services. (e.g. harbormaster office, sailing and community facilities) and an important center for non-motorized water recreation along the San Francisco Bay Area Water Trail.
-In 2019, harbor management responsibilities were transferred to the Port.
-The Port will continue to maintain and improve these water recreation facilities as part of larger efforts to repair and rehabilitate two Embarcadero Historic District pier resources.
-Piers 38 and 40.
+Under the Rincon Point-South Beach Redevelopment Plan, the creation development of South Beach Harbor and ParkMarina initiated the transformation of this conversion of this former heavy maritime industrial area to a lively mixed-use neighborhood.
+South Beach The hHarbor provides 700 recreational boat berths, a water taxi dock, and transient berths for visiting recreational vessels, supported by the South Beach Harbormaster Building and community rooms.
+It is an important South Beach Harbor has become a Port and neighborhood placeresource for recreational boat users s- and the services, (e.g. harbormaster office, sailing and community facilities) and an important center for non-motorized water recreation community along the San Francisco Bay Area Water Trail.
+In 2019, harbor management responsibilities were transferred from the City to the Port.
+The Port will continue to maintain and improve these water recreation facilities as part of larger efforts to repair and rehabilitate two Embarcadero Historic District pier resources, Piers 38 and 40 within the Embarcadero Historic District.

-At the north end of the South Beach waterfront, the San Francisco Fire Department and City will develop a new fireboat station at Pier 221⁄2, adjacent to Rincon Park.
-This facility, a critical element of City and Bay Area disaster response plans, will support modern equipment and emergency response operations necessary to serve not only San Francisco but the entire region.
-The new fireboat station will be constructed on a floating barge designed to adapt to rising tides and to respect the setting of the historic Fire Station 35, a designated City landmark and a contributing resource in the Embarcadero Historic District.
-The fireboats will be a maritime focal point at the base of the Bay Bridge.
-As the fireboat station barge rises and falls with the tides, this facility will also provide ongoing education about waterfront adaptation needs and opportunities.
+At the north end of the South Beach waterfront, the San Francisco Fire Department and City will developed the a newPier 221⁄2 -Ffireboat Setation in 2021, at Pier 221⁄2, adjacentnext to Rincon Park.
+Designed on a floating pier adapted to sea level rise, with modern equipment to support emergency operations, This facilityPier 221⁄2 plays a key, purposea critical element inof City and Bay Area disaster response plans, will support modern equipment and emergency response operations necessary to serve not only.
+San Francisco and but the entire region.
+The new-fireboat station also is designed will be constructed on a floating barge designed to adapt to rising tides and to respect the setting of the historic Fire Station 35, a designated City landmark and a contributing resource in the Embarcadero Historic District.
+In addition to providing The fireboats will be a maritime focal point at the base of the Bay Bridge, Pier 221⁄2 provides an education about waterfront adaptation needs and opportunities.
+A as the fireboat station barge rises and falls with the tides, this facility will also provide ongoing education about waterfront adaptation needs and opportunities.

 The South Beach waterfront includes a valuable deep-water berth along the eastern apron of Piers 30-32.
-The berth is valuable because it is the only location between the Ferry Building and China Basin that can accommodate large passenger cruise, military and commercial vessels, and because the strong Bay tides naturally maintain deep water at this location without costly dredging requirements.
-Piers 30-32 maintains a strong maritime presence, hosting many different types of visiting historic, ceremonial, military, and research vessels, as well as the naval ships showcased here each year during Fleet Week.
+The berth is valuable because it is the only location between the Ferry Building and China Basin that can accommodate deep waterlarge passenger cruise, military and commercial ships, and serve City disaster response needsvessels.
+This berth also is valuable because it does not require costly dredging, and due to because the strong Bay tides which naturally maintain deep water at this location without costly dredging requirements.
+Piers 30-32 maintains a strong maritime presence, hHosting many different types of visiting historic, ceremonial, military, and research vessels, including well as the naval ships showcased here eaeach year during Fleet Week, Piers 30-32 maintains a strong maritime presence in South Beach.
 The Port has a deep interest in maintaining this important maritime resource.
 However, it is clear that significant investment is needed to ensure that the berth remains operational, due to the deteriorating condition of Piers 30-32.
 Any such investment will likely require coordination with a larger strategy to improve and intensify use at Piers 30-32 (see Objective 4).